lenseswaenen/lenseswaenen.github.io/about.md

 ### More about work
 Sioux is a 'technology partner', which basically means we do projects for other companies.
 Eindhoven has a lot of high tech industry, so we get to do a lot of fun stuff.
 I'm mainly involved in project that have a mathematical optimization component.
 That subdomain also has a Sioux [landing page](https://www.sioux.eu/competences/mathware/optimization/)

 Until 2020, the Mathware department of Sioux was known as LIME.
 LIME's branding included a mascot, 'het slimoentje'.
 My current header image is [The March of Progress](https://en.wikipedia.org/wiki/March_of_Progress) reinterpreted with 'slimoentje' and the history of mathematics.
 This artwork was created for the retirement of the former boss of LIME: Professor Bob Mattheij.
+Other header images have been taken from [Unsplash](https://unsplash.com/).

 ### More about myself
 I'm 32 years old, I live in Hoogstraten, Belgium with my wife and daughter.
 I'm a racket sports enthusiast.
 Table tennis is my main sport: I play competition and am also the head coach at my local club.
 Tennis, squash, padel, racketlon and badminton I've all done competetively to some lesser extent and a little less lately with fatherhood and all.
 Other interest are movies and board games.